Equality and Inclusion

 Glasgow Clyde College is committed to gender equality and aims to eradicate sex discrimination in its work and learning and teaching environment.

 Glasgow Clyde College values all its students, staff and visitors equally, regardless of their sexual orientation.
-The College is currently working towards the LGBT Youth Charter Mark to highlight our commitment to inclusion for all.
+The College is currently working towards the LGBT Youth Charter to highlight our commitment to inclusion for all.

 Glasgow Clyde College has become a Third Party Reporting Centre for Hate Crimes after a group of staff recently undertook training with Police Scotland.